 RULE 705.
-DISCLOSURE OF FACTS OR DATA UNDERLYING EXPERT OPINION
+DISCLOSING THE FACTS OR DATA UNDERLYING AN EXPERT'S OPINION

-The expert may testify in terms of opinion or inference and give reasons therefor without first testifying to the underlying facts or data, unless the court requires otherwise.
-The expert may in any event be required to disclose the underlying facts or data on cross-examination.
+Unless the court orders otherwise, an expert may state an opinion, and give the reasons for it, without first testifying to the underlying facts or data.
+The expert may be required to disclose those facts or data on cross-examination.

 Rule 705 was amended, effective March 1, 1990; March 1, 1997; March 1, 2014.

 Rule 705 was amended, effective March 1, 2014, in response to the December 1, 2011, revision of the Federal Rules of Evidence.
 The language and organization of the rule were changed to make the rule more easily understood and to make style and terminology consistent throughout the rules.
 There is no intent to change any result in any ruling on evidence admissibility.

 SOURCES: Joint Procedure Committee Minutes of April 26-27, 2012, page 32; September 28-29, 1995, pages 18-19; March 24-25, 1988, page 12; December 3, 1987, pages 15-16; June 3, 1976, page 7.
 Fed.R.Ev.
 705; Rule 705, SBAND proposal.